proarhant/python-docker-k8s/README.md

 Please note the example command to execute the app used my local environment whcih has `Python 3.7` installed.

 Both the `console` and `web browser` will display the output from the app.
-THe screen capture below shows such results from the app excuted locally.
+The screen capture below shows such results from the app excuted locally.

 ![image](https://user-images.githubusercontent.com/2681229/163913987-8b9714d6-6168-4a5f-b7f6-dae05a9c56ae.png)